The Emerging Ship

 Quick summary: A project is about to fail.
 Everybody feels it won't meet the hard deadline.
 But the app ended up released on time and bug-free.
 How is that possible?

-I want to tell you the real story behind an ambitious two-month project my team completed, with a huge impact on our organization.
+I would like to tell you the real story behind an ambitious two-month project with a huge impact on our organization.
 A very stressful, challenging, and full of surprises journey, marked by developers being the leaders.
 I intend to reveal why things went bad and how with a proper smart set of decisions the front-end team managed to navigate its boat.

 - What Compromised the Project (Early Signs)